Crime prevention

 Source: Customs

-Customs promotes fair competition and takes effective action against irregularitie
+Customs promotes fair competition and takes effective action against irregularities

 Customs controls goods and collects taxes on them.
 Customers can only take possession of goods after paying taxes and duties, except for credit customers.

-New phenomena, such as circumvention of the sanctions against Russia and Belarus imposed by the EU due to the war in Ukraine, as well as international economic crime involving e-commerce and intra-EU trade, are increasingly encountered by Finnish Customs in their fight against economic crime.
+In combating economic crime, Finnish Customs still encounters a high degree of circumvention of the sanctions against Russia and Belarus imposed by the EU due to the war in Ukraine, as well as international economic crime involving e-commerce and intra-EU trade.
 The Internet is also being used increasingly often in the marketing and sales of highly taxed products to customers, while also circumventing the tax provisions applying to such products.

 Customs focuses its control measures on operations associated with substantial tax interests.
-Real-time customs control of various modes of transport and related goods, vehicles and passenger flows also plays a central role in ensuring correct taxation and, consequently, combating the tax gap.
+Real-time customs controls of various modes of transport and related goods, vehicles and passenger flows also play a central role in ensuring correct taxation and, consequently, combating the tax gap.
 The measures for preventing economic crime that fall under the investigative responsibilities of Customs also aim at reducing the tax gap.

 Customs conducts corporate audits and document controls

-The audits carried out by Customs in 2022 covered customs procedures, fairway dues, agricultural and internal market aid paid by the EU, and the tax boundary between Åland and mainland Finland.
-In addition, Customs still carries out controls of tax-free warehouses relating to excise duties on behalf of the Tax Administration.
+The audits carried out by Customs in 2023 covered customs procedures, fairway dues, agricultural and internal market aid paid by the EU, and the tax border between Åland and mainland Finland.
+In addition, Customs still carries out controls of tax warehouses relating to excise duties on behalf of the Tax Administration.

-Document controls refer to controls on business transactions carried out after customs clearance or the taxation process.
-Usually, the controls are targeted at a large number of customs clearance or taxation decisions.
-The number of document controls also includes controls involving licences and administrative executive assistance.
+Document controls comprise controls on business transactions carried out after customs clearance or the taxation process.
+Usually, the controls are targeted at a large number of decision on customs clearance or taxation.
+The number of document controls also includes controls involving authorisations and administrative mutual assistance.

-In 2022, Customs conducted a total of 298 corporate audits and document controls (Figure 2).
-Year-on-year variation in the number of audits and controls is the result of the priorities approved for the audits and controls each year, the areas audited and controlled, and the increasing use of electronic materials.
-In 2022, the customs procedure audits focused on import and special procedures.
+In 2023, Customs conducted a total of 318 corporate audits and document controls (figure 2).
+Annual variation in the number of audits and controls is the result of the priorities approved for the audits and controls each year, the areas audited and controlled, and the increasing use of electronic materials.
+In 2023, customs procedure audits focused on import and special procedures.

-A total of 18 corporate audits and document controls were carried out in 2022 on shadow economy targets.
-These were based on either a criminal offence, the AM communications of OLAF, or reporting to the police.
+A total of 17 corporate audits and document controls were carried out in 2023 on shadow economy targets.
+These were based on either a criminal offence, the AM communications of OLAF, or requests for preliminary investigation.

 Counterfeit goods

 Customs supervises goods infringing intellectual property rights pursuant to Council Regulation (EU) 608/2013.
 The purpose of the supervision is to protect customers from exposure to products that may endanger their health and safety, as well as safeguard tax revenue and the financial interests of rights-holders.
-The control is largely based on cooperation between Finnish Customs and the right holders, since the crimes involving counterfeit goods that infringe intellectual property rights are complainant offences.
+The controls are largely based on cooperation between Finnish Customs and rights-holders, as the crimes involving counterfeit goods that infringe intellectual property rights are complainant offences.
 Most of the counterfeit products detained by Customs infringe a registered trademark or design.
 Products that infringe patents are also occasionally detained.
 The supervision takes place in connection with, for example, physical inspections.

-The large volumes of postal traffic make its supervision challenging.
+The large volumes of postal traffic make controls challenging.
 Identifying counterfeit goods requires a more detailed inspection of the goods, and usually, X-ray imaging is not helpful, as it does not show trademark markings, for example.
-More than 95% of the articles detained in Finland infringe a registered trademark.
+More than 95 % of the articles detained in Finland infringe a registered trademark.
 With the volume of packages constantly increasing, the resources allocated to supervising postal traffic have not permitted Customs to focus on the identification of counterfeits among arriving goods.
-At the end of 2022, Customs intensified the control of counterfeit goods in postal traffic by developing e.g. the risk analysis of postal traffic.

 Investigation of economic crime

 Customs investigates suspected economic offences that fall under its jurisdiction.
 Economic crime refers to crime that is committed in connection with legal business operations with the aim of obtaining financial gains.
 The main offence usually involves tax fraud or aggravated tax fraud.
-Customs also investigates offences involving forgeries as well as customs clearance, environmental and accounting offences.
+Customs also investigates offences involving forgeries, as well as offences involving customs clearance, the environment and accounting.
 Customs also classifies the smuggling of products subject to excise tax (alcohol, snus and cigarettes) as economic crime when it is comparable with business and professional activity, and even when it is not disguised as business activity.

-The sanctions against Russia and suspicions of their evasion present a new phenomenon.
-In 2022, some 20,000 cases of goods transport between Finland and Russia were processed under sanctions monitoring based on customs declarations, of which more than 1,000 were inspected.
-The number of regulation of-fences increased significantly in 2022: Finnish Customs registered 306 regulation offences of various degrees regarding sanctioned activities.
+Ever since the Russian invasion of Ukraine, the sanctions against Russia and their suspected evasion have been a significant phenomenon.
+In 2023, some 8 000 cases of goods transports between Finland and Russia were processed under monitoring of sanctions based on customs declarations.
+Of these transports, Customs inspected more than 1 600.
+The number of regulation offences has increased significantly since 2022.
+In 2023, Finnish Customs registered 492 regulation offences, of which 58 cases were investigated as suspected aggravated regulation offences.
 In previous years, Finnish Customs has only investigated rare cases of regulation offences.
-Through effective export control, Customs will ensure, for its part, that the EU’s common foreign and security policy measures are effective and that the objectives set out for them are achieved in full.
+Through effective export controls, Customs will ensure for its part that the common EU foreign and security policy measures are effective, and that the objectives set out for them are achieved in full.

 The prosecutor's duty is to enforce criminal liability.